microsoft/vscode-iot-workbench/docs/provision_azure_services.md

-# Provision Azure Services #
+# Provision Azure IoT Hub #

 ## Overview ##

-When provisioning Azure Services in **Azure IoT Device Workbench**, the common provision process includes the provision of **Azure IoT Hub** and **Azure Functions**.
+When provisioning Azure Services in **Azure IoT Device Workbench**, the common provision process includes the provision of **Azure IoT Hub**.

   ![provision process](pic/provision_process.png)

-This document contains the detailed steps on how to provision those two components.
+This document contains the detailed steps on how to provision Azure IoT Hub.

-## Provision Azure IoT Hub ##
+## Steps for Provision Azure IoT Hub ##

 1. In the solution window, open the command palette and select **Azure IoT Device Workbench: Provision Azure Services...**.